metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_ops_definition_v1alpha1_manifest.md

 Optional:

-- `open_apiv3_schema` (Map of String) Defines the OpenAPI v3 schema used for the parameter schema.
+- `open_apiv3_schema` (Map of String) Defines the schema for parameters using the OpenAPI v3.
 The supported property types include: - string - number - integer - array: Note that only items of string type are supported.

 <a id="nestedatt--spec--pre_conditions"></a>